How ChatGPT Chooses Which Businesses to Recommend: Inside the Algorithm

 Signal 1: Content Depth and Comprehensiveness

-- Multiple articles covering different aspects of a service
+- Multiple articles covering different service angles

-- Specific details only a genuine expert would know
+- Details only genuine practitioners would know

 Signal 2: Authentic Expertise Markers

 ChatGPT has sophisticated detection for whether a business genuinely knows its field versus using fabricated or generic content.
+Authenticity is algorithmically detectable.
+Through extensive testing, we have found that ChatGPT correctly identifies AI-generated content as less authoritative when compared to genuine expert-written content.

 - Step-by-step process explanations with realistic timelines